hankster/Neckerworld/README.md

 Training a neural network on cube objects is a non-trivial undertaking and requires substantial computer resources.
 A YOLOv5 model using PyTorch for training is documented in the "train" directory.
 This runs well on an NVidia GPU system using CUDA.
-There are multiple utilities for setting up the required image and label files with annotations and bounding boxes. image samples and a label dataset suitable for training is contained within the training directory and provides an accelerated start to developing a preferred neural network model.
+There are multiple utilities for setting up the required image and label files with annotations and bounding boxes.
+Image samples and a label dataset suitable for training is contained within the training directory and provides an accelerated start to developing a preferred neural network model.

 ## Requirements